Histamine Intolerance Genetics and Gene Mutations

 Should you not have access to these tests there are still ways you can reduce the effects that histamine has on your body.

-Simple ways to start reducing your histamine load, right now
+Simple ways to reduce histamine symptoms

 One of the most impactful ways to reduce your symptoms in a short period of time is to change your diet.

 By reducing the histamine load in your gut, you can allow your body to better process the histamine levels it is already trying to deal with.

 Following a low histamine diet, carefully selecting the foods you eat from this histamine intolerance foods list, can be very helpful in managing your symptoms (16, 17, 18).